tgvoskuilen/meshBalancing/README.md

 based on dynamicRefineFvMesh but adds mesh balancing for parallel cases to the update() function.

-Note: The redistributeParPlus function does NOT work.
-For some reason it does not redistribute the cellLevel and pointLevel fields (hexRef8.distribute crashes) so it is only redistributing the refinement history.
-The cellLevel volScalarField is mapped, but pointLevel is a bit more tricky.

-A workaround may be to reconstruct the cellLevel and pointLevel manually from the distributed refinement history.

 ## Usage

 To use the balancing library with an existing 'DyM' solver you have to make the following